chimaera66/DNA-autosomal-superkit-creator/README.md

 ## How to use analyse_dna_file.py:
 This script will analyse kits from compatible versions described above.
 It will present the following data:
+* File name
+* File encoding
+* File line terminator

+* Assumed gender

 * Total SNPs
-* Assumed gender of kit
 * Unique chromosomes
 * Unique genotypes
 * SNP ranges

+* A total of each and every genotype

 1. Put your raw autosomal DNA files into the `./input/` folder and make sure they are unpacked (in `.txt` or `.csv` format)